mohit-git1/mohit-git1/README.md

 - 👋 Hi, I’m @mohit-git1
 - 👀 I’m interested in contributing to open source development and innovative ideas.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning C and DSA using it.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on things that make people's lives easier.
-- 📫 How to reach me twitter https://twitter.com/mohit1twt
+- 📫 How to reach me: twitter https://twitter.com/mohit1twt